-From here, you will be allowed to change the prediction error factors and to select a threshold for the integration values and the percentage of impurities.
+From here, you will be allowed to change the some setting for the MS and NMR verifications (i.e prediction error factors, to select a threshold for the integration values, the percentage of impurities, etc).

 NOTE: The option to 'clean analysis' (under the Analysis menu) could be useful to rerun a verification after having changed the options.